AnubhavMadhav/PyGames/01- Snake/README.md

     **Note: Install 'pip', if you haven't**

-3) Double Click on the 'snake.exe' file to play the game.
+3) Run the snake.py file to play the game.

 ---
 **Rules:**